AndyObtiva/glimmer-dsl-libui/README.md

 Note that when nesting an `area` directly underneath `window` (without a layout control like `vertical_box`), it is automatically reparented with `vertical_box` in between the `window` and `area` since it would not show up on Linux otherwise.

+Also, note that Canvas graphics performance is a bit slow today due to the Ruby LibUI binding making Canvas drawing calls with FFI.
+There is currently work under way to re-implement the Canvas drawing calls with Native Extensions, which should speed up performance by 10x-100x once fully implemented.

 Here is an example of a declarative `area` with a stable path (you may copy/paste in [`girb`](#girb-glimmer-irb)):

 ```ruby